 - Take the application seriously.
 Due to a high demand for suites, each application is carefully reviewed before decisions are made about interviews.
 Proofread each other’s individual applicant information sheets.

 - Remember that one person’s conduct record can disqualify the entire group.
-Have a candid conversation with your potential suitemates about his/her history on campus.
+Have a candid conversation with your potential suitemates about their history on campus.